How do people buy online?

 Use Limited Offers

 Temporary price-cuts, limited bundles or special editions, flash sales, free gifts “while stocks last” and other limited offers can be very effective.
-Make sure you tell buyers that the opportunity will not last forever, and provide an explanation or evidence that it’s a genuine limit – some will be sceptical.
+Make sure you tell buyers that the opportunity will not last forever, and provide an explanation or evidence that it’s a genuine limit – some will be skeptical.

 There’s a lot that sellers should do to satisfy buyers, but there’s a difference between meeting buyers’ expectations, and really influencing them to do something you want.